 Who is the Hero of Mahabharata?
 Bhīma?
 Arjun?
 Krishna or Duryodhana?

-A reader who is self-proclaimed follower of Hindu Aikya Vedi called me and asked: “Udayji, who is the real hero of Mahabharata?
-Recently, India’s biggest movie was announced – The Mahabharata – an adaptation of MT Vasudevan Nair’s Randamoozham (Second Turn) in which Bhīma is the hero…”
+A reader who is a self-proclaimed follower of Hindu Aikya Vedi called me and asked: “Udayji, who is the real hero of Mahabharata?
+Recently, India’s biggest movie was announced – The Mahabharata – an adaptation of MT Vasudevan Nair’s Randamoozham (Second Turn) of Malayalam language in which Bhīma is the hero…”

 “So?”